4D Radar-Inertial Odometry based on Gaussian Modeling and Multi-Hypothesis Scan Matching: Experimental results

+We evaluate relative translation/rotation errors using the modern and flexible \texttt{evo} evaluation package \cite{evo}, while preserving existing practice by using a custom evaluation script that follows the behavior of older packages such as \texttt{rpg\_trajectory\_evaluation} as closely as possible.
+In the case of Snail-Radar sequences, we report rotation errors in mrad/m instead of º/m due to much smaller errors.

-The source code of our odometry solution can be accessed online on GitHub\footnote{\url{https://github.com/robotics-upo/gaussian-rio}}.
+The source code of our system, which includes the Gaussian algorithms and the odometry pipeline, can be accessed online on GitHub\footnote{ \url{https://github.com/robotics-upo/gaussian-rio-cpp} }.
 We include the script used to generate the odometry trajectories, and the script used to evaluate trajectories with \texttt{evo}.
-The code also contains all details regarding the system parameters we used, such as EKF covariance initialization, IMU/noise parameters, number of Gaussians, etc.
+The code also contains all details regarding the system parameters we used, such as EKF covariance initialization, IMU/noise parameters, etc.